srobinson620/ActorAPI/README.md

     }
 }
 ```
-You can execute the tests from within a right click menu on the SakilaDAOTest class in intellij.

 We are going to mock __ActorRepo__ and we will need a couple of instances of __Actor__ so add them as class properties;